enmai1988/shortly-express/README.md

 - When do we need to authenticate the client?
 For example, what transactions require authentication and what don't.
 - As the transaction becomes more sensitive or personal, additional authentications may be required
-- How to train our server to remember the client and offer personalized service without the trouble of authentication every time
+- How to train our staffs(server) to remember the client and offer personalized service without the trouble of authentication every time

+by Eric Mai

 ## Getting started